HS Surgery Guide

 - There is no evidence that I&D reduces recurrence or promotes true healing.

-- If I&D has been suggested for your HS, ask your provider about deroofing or wide excision as more definitive alternatives.
+- If I&D has been suggested for your HS, ask your provider about deroofing or excision as more definitive alternatives.

 When Is It More Than a Flare?